primus-labs/zktls-js-sdk/README.md

 # Overview

-The PADO MPC-TLS SDK is designed to provide developers with tools to directly implement MPC-TLS capabilities and provide the **zkAttestation** solutions in dApps without requiring backend development in cryptographic algorithms and attestation workflows.
+The PADO MPC-TLS SDK provides developers with tools to directly implement **the zkAttestation solution** in dApps without the need for backend cryptography or attestation workflow development.

-If you want to attest a user’s web data, create proofs, and implement verification mechanisms for your applications, try this [SDK](/mpc-tls/mpc-tls-sdk/quickstart) along with a set of MPC-TLS APIs.
+To attest a user’s web data, create proofs, and implement verification mechanisms, use this [SDK](/mpc-tls/mpc-tls-sdk/quickstart) along with a set of MPC-TLS APIs.

 **Some application examples include:**
 - Verifying the number of followers on a user’s X account to determine if they are a KOL or a newcomer.